aytugonan/aytugonan.github.io/_pages/cv.md

 International Conference Proceedings
 ====

+1. Öztürk, O., Özer-Kaya, D., & Onan, A. (2023).
+Comparing the accuracy of machine learning models for accelorometer-based movement measurements.
+ESMAC 2023.
+2. Korkut, S.O., Onan, A., Ulker, E., & Yalçın, F. (2023).
+Optimal Parameter Selection of Latent Dirichlet Allocation to Determine the Emerging Topics in Hydrology Domain.
+Second International Conference on Computing, IoT and Data Analytics, ICCIDA 2023.
+3. Durak, H.Y., & Onan, A. (2023).
+An Examination of Studies on the Use of Chatbot Technology in the Field of Education.
+5th International Conference on Applied Engineering and Natural Sciences, ICAENS 2023.
+4. Durak, H.Y., & Onan, A. (2023).
+Turkish Adaptation of the Chatbot System, Information and Service Quality Scale.
+5th International Conference on Applied Engineering and Natural Sciences, ICAENS 2023.
+5. Ezgi, A., & Onan, A. (2023).
+Automatic Knee Osteoarthritis Severity Grading using Deep Neural Networks: Comparative Analysis of Network Architectures and Optimization Functions.
+5th International Conference on Applied Engineering and Natural Sciences, ICAENS 2023.
+6. Göçgün, Ö.F., Yalçın, F., & Onan, A. (2023).
+Federe Öğrenme Algoritmaları ve Açık Kaynak Çerçeveler.
+5th International Conference on Applied Engineering and Natural Sciences, ICAENS 2023.
+7. Habek, G.C., Toçoğlu, M.A., & Onan, A. (2023).
+Cryptocurrency Sentiment Analysis using Automatically Labeled Dataset.
+3rd International Symposium of Scientific Research and Innovative Studies, ISSRIS 2023.
-1. Moral, O. T., Kılıç, V., Onan, A., & Wang, W. Automated Image Captioning with Multi-layer Gated Recurrent Unit.
+8. Moral, O. T., Kılıç, V., Onan, A., & Wang, W. Automated Image Captioning with Multi-layer Gated Recurrent Unit.
 The 30th European Signal Processing Conference, EUSIPCO 2022.
-2. Caylı, O., Kılıç, V., Onan, A., & Wang, W. Auxiliary Classifier based Residual RNN for Image Captioning.
+9. Caylı, O., Kılıç, V., Onan, A., & Wang, W. Auxiliary Classifier based Residual RNN for Image Captioning.
 The 30th European Signal Processing Conference, EUSIPCO 2022.
-3. Demirci-Uzun, S., Bulut, V., & Onan, A. (2022).
+10. Demirci-Uzun, S., Bulut, V., & Onan, A. (2022).
 Toxicity Identification Using The Neural Network Algorithm.
 3rd International Conference on Applied Engineering and Natural Sciences (ICAENS 2022), 2022.
-4. Demirci-Uzun, S., Bulut, V., & Onan, A. (2022).
+11. Demirci-Uzun, S., Bulut, V., & Onan, A. (2022).
 Decision tree based toxicity identification of metal and metal oxide nanoparticles.
 Izmir International Conference on Technology and Social Sciences, IICTSS 2022.
-5. Demirci-Uzun, S., Bulut, V., & Onan, A. (2022).
+12. Demirci-Uzun, S., Bulut, V., & Onan, A. (2022).
 Prediction of toxicity based on linear regression, SVM and GPR machine learning algorithms.
 International Gobeklitepe Applied Sciences Congress 2022.
-6. Onan, A. (2021).
+13. Onan, A. (2021).
 Identification of Deceptive Opinion Spam Based on Deep Neural Networks.
 In IAC in Budapest 2021.
-7. Onan, A. (2021).
+14. Onan, A. (2021).
 Spatiotemporal Analysis of Social Media Posts on COVID-19 Based on Topic Modelling.
 In VIAC2021 - COVID-19.
-8. Onan, A. (2021).
+15. Onan, A. (2021).
 Topic modelling-based identification of socio-economic and epidemiological issues from news documents.
 In International Academic Conference on Engineering, Transport, IT and AI (IAC-ETITAI 2021).
-9. Onan, A. (2021).
+16. Onan, A. (2021).
 On the performance of classifiers and feature sets for identification of offensive and hateful language on social media.
 In International Academic Conference on Engineering, Transport, IT and AI (IAC-ETITAI 2021).
-10. Toçoğlu, M., & Onan, A. (2021).
+17. Toçoğlu, M., & Onan, A. (2021).
 Identification of Medical Forum Posts on Hypertension and Cholesterol Based on Machine Learning.
 In First International Conference on Computing and Machine Intelligence (ICMI 2021).
-11. Onan, A. (2021).
+18. Onan, A. (2021).
 Haber metinlerinden sosyo-ekonomik ve epidemiyolojik konuların metin madenciliğine dayalı belirlenmesi.
 In 3rd International Conference on Human-Computer Interaction, Optimization and Robotic Applications (HORA 2021).
-12.	Özdemir, A., Onan, A., & Ergene, V. (2021). İş Tatmini Faktörlerini Belirlemeye Ve Analiz Etmeye Yönelik Olarak Çalışanların Çevrimiçi Değerlendirmelerinin Sınıflandırıcı Topluluklarına Dayalı Analizi.
+19. Özdemir, A., Onan, A., & Ergene, V. (2021). İş Tatmini Faktörlerini Belirlemeye Ve Analiz Etmeye Yönelik Olarak Çalışanların Çevrimiçi Değerlendirmelerinin Sınıflandırıcı Topluluklarına Dayalı Analizi.
 In 1st International Conference on Applied Engineering and Natural Sciences (ICAENS 2021).
-13.	Özdemir, A., Onan, A., & Ergene, V. (2021). Çalışanların Çevrimiçi Değerlendirmelerinin İş Tatmini Faktörlerini Belirlemeye ve Analiz Etmeye Yönelik Olarak Makine Öğrenmesine Dayalı Analizi.
+20. Özdemir, A., Onan, A., & Ergene, V. (2021). Çalışanların Çevrimiçi Değerlendirmelerinin İş Tatmini Faktörlerini Belirlemeye ve Analiz Etmeye Yönelik Olarak Makine Öğrenmesine Dayalı Analizi.
 In 1st International Conference on Applied Engineering and Natural Sciences (ICAENS 2021).
-14. Onan, A. (2021).
+21. Onan, A. (2021).
 COVID-19 ile ilgili sosyal medya gönderilerinin metin madenciliği yöntemlerine dayalı olarak zaman-mekansal analizi.
 In 3rd International Conference on Human-Computer Interaction, Optimization and Robotic Applications (HORA 2021).
-15. Göçgün, Ö.F., & Onan, A. (2021).
+22. Göçgün, Ö.F., & Onan, A. (2021).
 Amazon ürün değerlendirmeleri üzerinde derin öğrenme/makine öğrenmesi tabanlı duygu analizi yapılması.
 In 2nd International Conference on Access to Recent Advances in Engineering and Digitalization (ARACONF 2021).
-16. Onan, A., Atik, E., & Yalçın, A. (2020).
+23. Onan, A., Atik, E., & Yalçın, A. (2020).
 Machine learning approach for automatic categorization of service support requests on university information management system.
 In 2nd International Conference on Intelligent and Fuzzy Systems (INFUS 2020).
-17.	Çaylı, Ö., Makav, B., Kılıç, V., & Onan, A. (2020).
+24. Çaylı, Ö., Makav, B., Kılıç, V., & Onan, A. (2020).
 Mobile application based automatic caption generation for visually impaired.
 In 2nd International Conference on Intelligent and Fuzzy Systems (INFUS 2020).
-18. Toçoğlu, M.A., & Onan, A. (2020).
+25. Toçoğlu, M.A., & Onan, A. (2020).
 Sentiment analysis on students' evaluation of higher educational institutions.
 In 2nd International Conference on Intelligent and Fuzzy Systems (INFUS 2020).
-19. Toçoğlu, M.A., & Onan, A. (2020).
+26. Toçoğlu, M.A., & Onan, A. (2020).
 Identification of sport news in Turkish Tweets using deep learning architectures.
 In International Conference on Intelligent Decision Science (IDS 2020).
-20. Onan, A. (2020).
+27. Onan, A. (2020).
 Evrişimli sinir ağı mimarilerine dayalı Türkçe duygu analizi.
 In 2nd International Conference on Human-Computer Interaction, Optimization and Robotic Applications (HORA 2020).
-21. Onan, A., Yalçın, A., & Atik, E. (2020). Üniversite Bilgi Yönetim Sistemi Servis Destek Taleplerinin Konu Modelleme Tabanlı Analizi.
+28. Onan, A., Yalçın, A., & Atik, E. (2020). Üniversite Bilgi Yönetim Sistemi Servis Destek Taleplerinin Konu Modelleme Tabanlı Analizi.
 In 2nd International Conference on Human-Computer Interaction, Optimization and Robotic Applications (HORA 2020).
-22.	Çaylı, Ö., Makav, B., Kılıç, V., & Onan, A. (2020).
+29. Çaylı, Ö., Makav, B., Kılıç, V., & Onan, A. (2020).
 Natural language description of images using a smartphone application.
 In Second International Eurasian Conference on Science, Engineering and Technology (EurasianSciEnTech 2020).
-23. Onan, A. (2019).
+30. Onan, A. (2019).
 Deep learning based sentiment analysis on product reviews on Twitter.
 In 5th International Conference on Big Data Innovations and Applications (Innovate-Data 2019).
-24. Toçoğlu, M.A., & Onan, A. (2019).
+31. Toçoğlu, M.A., & Onan, A. (2019).
 Satire detection in Turkish news articles: a machine learning approach.
 In 5th International Conference on Big Data Innovations and Applications (Innovate-Data 2019).
-25. Onan, A. (2019).
+32. Onan, A. (2019).
 Türkçe Twitter mesajları üzerinde yarı-öğreticili duygu analizi.
 In International Design and Engineering Symposium (IDES 2019).
-26. Onan, A. (2019).
+33. Onan, A. (2019).
 Kitlesel açık çevrimiçi ders değerlendirmeleri üzerinde konu modelleme yöntemlerine dayalı duygu analizi.
 In International Design and Engineering Symposium (IDES 2019).
-27. Onan, A. (2019).
+34. Onan, A. (2019).
 Türkçe metin belgeleri üzerinde küme topluluklarına dayalı kümeleme analizi.
 In International Design and Engineering Symposium (IDES 2019).
-28. Leblebici, A., Uncu, B., Onan, A., Baskın, Y., & Olgun, N. (2018).
+35. Leblebici, A., Uncu, B., Onan, A., Baskın, Y., & Olgun, N. (2018).
 Artificial intelligence methods for risk assessment of neuroblastoma.
 In 50th Congress of the International Society of Paediatric Oncology (SIOP 2018).
 (Poster)
-29. Onan, A. (2018).
+36. Onan, A. (2018).
 Gender classification on microblogging platforms: a machine learning approach.
 In 7th International Conference on Advanced Technologies (ICAT 2018).
 (Best Presentation Award)
-30. Onan, A. (2018).
+37. Onan, A. (2018).
 Ensemble gene selection analysis scheme on microarray gene expression data.
 In 7th International Conference on Advanced Technologies (ICAT 2018).
-31. Onan, A. (2018).
+38. Onan, A. (2018).
 Supervised term weighting schemes for opinion spamming.
 In 4th International Researchers, Statisticians and Young Statisticians Congress (IRSYSC 2018).
-32. Onan, A. (2018).
+39. Onan, A. (2018).
 On the performance of cluster ensembles for document clustering.
 In 4th International Researchers, Statisticians and Young Statisticians Congress (IRSYSC 2018).
-33. Onan, A. (2018). Öğrencilerin akademik başarılarının tahmin edilmesinde makine öğrenmesi yöntemlerinin başarım analizi.
+40. Onan, A. (2018). Öğrencilerin akademik başarılarının tahmin edilmesinde makine öğrenmesi yöntemlerinin başarım analizi.
 In 8th International Congress of Research in Education (ULEAD 2018).
-34. Onan, A.,  Solmaz, M., & Arslan, B. (2018).
+41. Onan, A.,  Solmaz, M., & Arslan, B. (2018).
 GEOME3D: Geometrik kavramların eğitimine yönelik görsel eğitim yazılımı.
 In 8th International Congress of Research in Education (ULEAD 2018).
-35. Onan, A. (2017).
+42. Onan, A. (2017).
 Psycholinguistic feature sets in sentiment analysis on Twitter: an empirical analysis.
 In International Advanced Researches and Engineering Congress (IAREC 2017).
-36. Onan, A. (2017).
+43. Onan, A. (2017).
 Sentiment analysis on Twitter messages based on machine learning methods.
 In 4th International Management Information Systems Conference (IMISC 2017).
-37. Onan, A. (2017).
+44. Onan, A. (2017).
 A K-medoids based clustering scheme with an application to document clustering.
 In 2nd International Conference on Computer Science and Engineering (UBMK 2017).
-38. Onan, A. (2017).
+45. Onan, A. (2017).
 A machine learning based approach to identify geo-location of Twitter users.
 In Proceedings of the ACM Second International Conference on Internet of Things and Cloud Computing (ICC 2017).
-39. Onan, A., Korukoğlu, S., & Bulut, H. (2016).
+46. Onan, A., Korukoğlu, S., & Bulut, H. (2016).
 LDA-based topic modelling in text sentiment classification: an empirical analysis.
 In 17th International Conference on Computational Linguistics and Intelligent Text Processing (CICLING 2016).
-40. Onan, A., & Korukoğlu, S. (2013).
+41. Onan, A., & Korukoğlu, S. (2013).
 Improving performance of glowworm swarm optimization for cluster analysis using k-means.
 In International Symposium on Computing in Science & Engineering.

 National Conference Proceedings